 This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
 Despite our commitment to making this website as accessible as possible, we know some parts of this website are not fully accessible, for example:

-It’s not possible for users to customise the line height, text spacing and colour contrast without using a browser extension or changing their default browser or operating system settings.
-We plan to implement a toolbar that will allow end-users to achieve this without using an extension or configuring settings upon launching our next website.
+- It’s not possible for users to customise the line height, text spacing and colour contrast without using a browser extension or changing their default browser or operating system settings.

 In addition to the above, some content may not have yet been fully adapted.
 This may be a result of not having found or identified the most appropriate technological solution.